 Wine Spectator is an American magazine specializing in tasting notes, industry news and wine-personality profiles.
-The magazine was founded in 1976 by Bob Morrisey, but has remained under the guidance of its current editor Marvin Shanken since he purchased the publication in 1979.
+The magazine was founded by Bob Morrisey in 1976, and sold just three years later to Marvin Shanken, who moved the operation to its current headquarters in New York.

 Each year the announcement of the magazine's Top 100 Wines, and Wine of the Year is eagerly awaited.
 For this year's results, see: Wine Spectator Top 100 Wines 2013.